 We started the morning by heading to Hudson Yards.
 The Vessel can be booked in advance up to 2 weeks in advance for free.
 You can walk up the spiral staircases and explore the building and see the city from above from different angles.

 We then walked The High Line before heading to brunch at Citizens of Chelsea.

 Next we went to Chelsea Market and we went to Los Tacos No. 1 for their famous tacos.
 It was probably the best carne asado taco I’ve had!

 We walked around Greenwich Village and stopped by Carrie’s house from Sex and The City.
 We then got a slice of pizza from Bleeker Street Pizza (get the Nonna Maria) the and went to Magnolia Bakery and got their red velvet cupcake.

 For dinner, we went to Momofuku Noodle Bar in Columbus Circus.
 It was a great catch up with Helli and we shared the prawn buns and I had the beef brisket ramen.

 The morning started at Joe’s Pizza in Broadway.

 We then took the ferry to Brooklyn.
 The day was cloudy but the views are still good.

 For lunch, we went to Peter Luger Steak House in Brooklyn.
 Liz and I shared the roast prime rib of beef and USDA beef rib.
 It’s not cheap but it was some of the best steak I’ve had!

-We went to NoMad Bar, classy bar at the NoMad Hotel for some drinks beforehand.
+In the evening, we went to NoMad Bar, a classy bar at the NoMad Hotel for some drinks before dinner.